 Which expert to choose for your police dog bite case?

 Both the police dog handler and animal behavior expert will qualify in court as police dog experts.
-However, an attorney’ s choice of which expert to use depends on the issues raised in any particular lawsuit.
-For example, if an issue in a lawsuit is about whether or not the dog should have been deployed in a given set of circumstances, or whether the dog was properly trained, then the police dog handler is the expert to choose.
-On the other hand, if the attorney feels the jury needs to know why police dogs are exceptionally dangerous and why the police dog handler had such difficulty in controlling the dog, then the animal behavior expert is the best expert to use for this purpose.
+However, an attorney’ s choice of which expert to use depends on the issues raised.
+For example, if there is contention about whether the dog should have been deployed given the circumstances present at the time of the incident then the police dog handler or an use of force expert is the one to choose.
+On the other hand, if the attorney feels the jury needs to know why police dogs are exceptionally dangerous or why the police dog handler had such difficulty in controlling the dog, then the animal behavior expert is the best expert to use.

 The attorney should note that in an earlier post I have written about the science of animal behavior and how it relates to choosing a dog bite expert witness.